 That means that each “piece” or share of stock is entitled to $2.72 of the profit ($1,000,000 profit ÷ 440,000 shares outstanding = $2.72 per share.)
 This figure is known as Basic EPS (short for earnings per share.)
 In other words, when you buy a share of Harrison Fudge Company, you are buying the right to your pro-rata profits.

 Were you to acquire 100 shares for $2,500, you would be buying $272 in annual profit plus whatever future growth (or losses) the company generated.
 If you thought that a new management could cause fudge sales to explode so that your pro-rata profits would be 5x higher in a few years, then this would be an extremely attractive investment.

-How Much Money You Make from Stocks Will Depend on How Management and the Board of Directors Allocate Your Capital
+How Much You Make Depends on How Your Capital Is Allocated

 What muddies up the situation is that you don’t actually see that $2.72 in profit that belongs to you.
 Instead, management and the Board of Directors have a few options available to them, which will determine the success of your holdings to a large degree:

 - It can send you a cash dividend for some portion or the entirety of your profit.
 This is one way to “return capital to shareholders.”
 You could either use this cash to buy more shares or go spend it any way you see fit.

 - It can repurchase shares on the open market and destroy them.